Overview

 investment opportunities among all client accounts;

-strategies to identify significant performance disparities indicative of possible favorable
+to identify significant performance disparities indicative of possible favorable treatment;

-possible patterns of “window dressing,” “portfolio churning,” or any intent to
+patterns of “window dressing,” “portfolio churning,” or any intent to manipulate trading

-need for having a reasonable and independent basis for the investment advice provided
+for having a reasonable and independent basis for the investment advice provided to

 Performance-based fees will only be charged in accordance with the provisions of Rule 205-3 of